Fomorian

 The etymology of the name is debated.
 The first part is generally agreed to be the Old Irish fo, meaning under, below, lower, beneath, nether, etc. The meaning of the second part is unclear.
 One suggestion is that it comes from Old Irish mur (sea), and that the name means something like "the undersea ones".
 This was the interpretation offered by some medieval Irish writers.
 Another suggestion is that it comes from mór (great/big) and means something like "the great under(world) ones", "the under(world) giants" or "the nether giants".

-Fomorians are taller than humans, likely as a giant of shore in Ireland, except for the Beagmhéide clan; even some individuals are smaller than expected and the same height as humans.
+Fomorians are taller than humans, likely as giants of the shore in Ireland, except for the Beagmhéide clan; even some individuals are smaller than expected and the same height as humans.
 Many Fomorians can live for hundreds of years without illness.
-They reproduce less often than us and other races due to their, didn't you know, far worse There are height differences of great magnitude among themselves because of unusual genetic disorders.
+They reproduce less often than us and other races due to their, didn't you know, far worse genetic disorders.
+There are height differences of great magnitude among them because of unusual genetic disorders.

 In contrast with the rest of his own kind and with regard to Ahtohallan and Norse mythology, Dean wields the Heart of the Ocean, an artifact that Rose Dawson previously owned and that was linked to Danu and Lugh.
 Dean also represents the untamed or destructive nature's forces: chaos, desolation, fatality, blight, and drought.